dotmesh-io/docs/hugo/content/references/api.md

 #### DotmeshRPC.Get.

-This method takes a filesystem ID and returns information about that filesystem.
+This method takes a branch ID and returns information about that branch.
 We'll go through everything returned in the Response section below.

 ##### Request.